 However, traveling safely in Mexico does include several important caveats, which we will discuss here in this post.

-Are There dangerous Areas In Mexico?
+Are There Dangerous Areas in Mexico?

-As much as we love Mexico and it’s people, the reality is also that personal safety can be a serious issue here.
+As much as we love Mexico and its people, the reality is that personal safety can also be a serious issue here.

 In fact, according to statistics, several of the most dangerous cities in the world are in Mexico.